grisottom/ansible-docker-rh/README.md

 Classically the development of Ansible roles is done in VMs on the developer's own machine, optionally with the help of Vagrant to provide standardization.

-There are a series of difficulties in developing using VMs such as problems with host machine virtualization, host machine overload, network configurations, mount points.
+There are a series of difficulties in developing using VMs such as problems with host machine virtualization, host machine overload, faulty network configurations, mount points problems.

 As an alternative to using VMs, we propose the use of containers as a basis for developing Ansible roles.